Baijis use echolocation to find food in the Yangtze River.

 The baiji is sometimes called the Yangtze dolphin, the White fin or the White flag.

-The baiji lives in the Yangtze River in China.
+The baiji is an animal that lives in the Yangtze River in China.
 There are believed to be very few baiji left in existence.
 Its official conservation status is Critically Endangered, but some scientists believe they are extinct.

 3 Incredible Baiji Facts!